Skip to Main Content

 Best for: covered patios.

 These textured natural fiber rugs are firm and affordable, making them great for outdoor use.
 They are biodegradable, eco-friendly, and comfortable underfoot.
-However, jute is not easy to clean, and they are both prone to fading in direct sunlight and susceptible to mold and mildew growth.
-Because of this, we recommend keeping jute and sisal rugs under a covered porch or patio.
+To prevent fading and mold or mildew growth, these rugs are ideal underneath a covered porch or patio.
+It’s important to regularly dry them out to prevent moisture buildup.

 Shop Jute & Sisal Outdoor Rugs